-Drug treatment of heart failure (HF) involves
+Drug treatment of heart failure (HF) involves symptom relief with

 Choice of drug depends on the type of heart failure along with individual patient characteristics.
 The most common classification of heart failure currently in use stratifies patients into